EvaLa94/EvaLa94/README.md

 <h1 >Hi 👋, I'm Eva</h1>
 <h3 >A web developer student from Italy!</h3>

-- 👨‍💻 I have always been passionate about computers and programming, and finally I am styding it in order to become a developer.
+👨‍💻 I have always been passionate about computers and programming, and finally I am studying it in order to become a developer.
 Follow here my journey!

 <h3 align="left">Connect with me:</h3>
 <p align="left">